STAT 385 Summer 2025 Unofficial Syllabus

 The readings are the most important pathways to learning in this course.
 The readings typically have code within the text.
 It’s a great idea to attempt the code on your own and alter it in some ways to see how those changes affect the result.
 Yes, there is a lot of information in the readings, but it is useful to read them for the important parts and return to it for details after beginning the reading-comprehension assignments.

-At times, the Instructor may provide notes and links to videos to supplement learner learning.
-These materials could be useful for learning and reinforcement of ideas.
-Any supplemental notes and videos will be posted on the course website in the course_content repository.
+The Instructor may provide notes and links to videos to supplement learning.
+These materials are useful for learning and reinforcement of ideas.
+Any notes and videos are posted on the course website and alternatively in the course_content repository.

 Discussions

-This discussion board, which exists as a tab on the course_content repository, is one of the best ways to communicate with classmates and course staff.
+This discussion board, aka Discussions, which exists as a tab on the course_content repository, is one of the best ways to communicate with classmates and course staff.
 Questions can be seen quickly and receive a rapid response.
-Learners are encouraged to use this board, but there is no requirement to participate in the discussion board.
+Learners are encouraged to use this board beyond completing the group discussion posts.
+We believe active questioning and sharing of ideas is a valuable learning strategy.

 Do use the board to openly discuss ideas about the course such as questions about content, deadlines, notes, data, etc. If a learner specifically wants the course staff to respond, then learner should use the mention @kinson2

 when posting in the board.
-The things discussed here should be of a non-personal and non-private matter.
-If learner has a personal or private matter to discuss with the Instructor, such as grades, please send an email to kinson2\@illinois.edu{.email}.
-Additionally, the conversation in the discussion board should be respectful of people’s differences and cannot be used to speak negatively about anyone or harm anyone.
+The things discussed here should be of a non-private matter.
+If learner has a private matter to discuss with the Instructor, such as grades, please send an email to kinson2@illinois.edu.
+Additionally, the conversation in the discussion board should be respectful of people’s differences.
+We will not tolerate attacks or ridicule of anyone.

 Assignments

-These are assignments are intended to challenge learners’ conceptual knowledge and coding and programming skills based on the readings, notes, and videos.
-These assignments will require coding documentation as well as answers to problems.
+These are assignments saved as .R and .html files intended to challenge learners’ conceptual knowledge and coding and programming skills based on the readings, notes, and videos.
+These assignments require coding documentation as well as answers to problems.
 There are 7 homework assignments for the semester.
-The filename for these assignments is homework followed by a two-digit number representing the week of the assignment.
-For example, homework04 corresponds to week 04 and the readings, notes, and videos of week 04 and is due on Sunday of week 04, assuming the new week begins on Mondays.
+The filename for these assignments is homework followed by a two-digit number representing the week of the assignment followed by the string ‘netid.’
+For example, homework04-netid.R corresponds to week 04 and the readings, notes, and videos of week 04 and is due on Sunday of week 04, assuming the new week begins on Mondays.
+The filename requires learners to write their netid in place of the string ‘netid’.
+For example, a learner with the netid abcd3 saves their homework04 file as homework04-abcd3.R and homework04-abcd3.html.

 Each homework file must be submitted in the main branch of each learner’s repo in the homework directory.
+Each week learners must submit both .R and .html files.
 See calendar and course website for web links.
 These homework assignments are graded for completion and correctness via the Instructor’s triggered autograder.
 See Autograder section below.
 Some problems may be graded by the TA when appropriate.

 Final Project